Student Resources

 Diploma and university transfer students should refer to the BCR Student Planner for required courses.

-CRDS offers courses in fall, winter, and spring terms.
+CRDS offers courses in fall and winter.

 How do I get credit for UCalgary prerequisites that I took as part of my diploma program (intro psychology, sociology, etc.)?